tfenster/end2end/source/_posts/2021-02-02-creating-a-windows-docker-swarm-on-azure-using-terraform-part-iii.md

 {% endhighlight %}

 ## The details: Setting up additional scripts
-The last thing to mention is that there are hook points for additional scripts in for all the different machines (jumpbox, workers, managers).
+The last thing to mention is that there are hook points for additional scripts for all the different machines (jumpbox, workers, managers).
+It allows you do build on top of my infrastructure and run addtional functionality like deploying additional services or making special configurations.
 To accomplish this, all scripts have something similar to the following in the beginning:

 {% highlight powershell linenos %}
 if ($additionalPreScript -ne "") {